-According to reports, Aurora had been dating an 18-year-old boy named Christopher Coleman.
-Her mother didn’t approve and as an act of defiance, Aurora left home without alerting her loved ones of where she was going and who should would be staying with.
-She ignored their texts and calls, but many hoped that Aurora McCarter would see the err of her ways and return home.
+According to reports, Aurora had been dating an 18-year-old named Christopher Coleman.
+Her mother disapproved, and as an act of defiance, Aurora left home without alerting her loved ones about where she was going and who she would stay with.
+She ignored their texts and calls, but many hoped Aurora McCarter would see the error of her ways and return home.
 In later August, just five weeks after running away, Aurora’s mother received tragic news.

-The teen suspected of killing Aurora McCarter has been charged with aggravated murder and the investigation is ongoing.
+The teen suspected of killing Aurora McCarter has been charged with aggravated murder, and the investigation is ongoing.
 Aurora’s aunt refuses to believe that her niece was involved in a gun sale and insists that Aurora must have been “tagging along” with someone else.
 The aunt also revealed that Aurora and the person she was with both knew the shooter from school.
-The argument Aurora McCarter had with her mother, added her aunt, was the first time the 17-year-old showed any act of rebellion.
+Aurora McCarter’s argument with her mother and her aunt was the first time the 17-year-old showed any act of rebellion.